 Churchie has had several international tours to the UK and Europe, the first in 1980 and more in recent years, with performances at Eton College, Westminster Abbey, Ely Cathedral, Yorkminster, Fairfield Hall, Croydon, Musikverein (Vienna) and Rome to name a few.

 The co-curricular music programme in the Senior School is extensive and runs in tandem with a highly successful and effective classroom music programme.
-To ensure the ensembles and the Music Faculty are well prepared, each year always begins with a music camp held on the Australia Day long weekend before school officially commences.
-In that way, the boys become enthused regarding the repertoire they will be learning and the exciting performance opportunities that will unfold throughout the year.
+To ensure the ensembles and the Music Faculty are well prepared, each year begins with a music camp held on the Australia Day long weekend before school officially commences.
+Boys become enthused regarding the repertoire they will be learning and the exciting performance opportunities that will unfold throughout the year.

 Churchie is proud of the large number of boys who have gone on to pursue their professional music careers in areas as diverse as rock musicians, film composers, pop songwriters, conductors, opera singers, choreographers and directors of theatre, musicals and opera.